tylernchls/Springy-Findeon/README.md

 **Example** : **stat** = totalStats **low** = 750 **high** = 800 will return 5 results: mewtwomegamewtwox, mewtwomegamewtwox, kyogreprimalkyogre, groudonprimalgroudon, and rayquazamegarayquaza.

-Once your endpoints have been approved by an instructor, implement each endpoint one at a time, while providing the requested subset of data.

-In express, create an es client, and query the es database to retrieve data for each endpoint.

-### Optional

-Create a browser application with user controls to display query results.

-Hint: express static, `./public`, xhr requests to api